WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 heaptype :: ... | 0x62 x:u32 => exact x
 ```

-Note that the type index being encoded as a `u32` instead of a `u33`
+Note that the type index being encoded as a `u32` instead of an `s33`
 intentionally makes it impossible to encode an exact abstract heap type.

 ### Instructions